ll931217/china_restaurant/README.md

 # China Restaurant Kimberley Website

-A website created for my uncle's restaurant in Kimberley for a project in my final year of my Bachelor's degree.
+A static website created for my uncle's restaurant in Kimberley for a project in my final year of my Bachelor's degree.

 ## Installation